 Dari kecil, mamah selalu mengajarkanku tentang Tuhan: menanam kepercayaan atas keberadaanNya, mengenalkanku dengan Maha KuasaNya.
 Mamah bilang, hanya kepadaNya kita bisa mengeluh —bercerita tanpa merasa kita telah menghabiskan waktuNya.
 Mungkin memang aku yang sedikit terlalu manusia dan terlalu membutuhkan sesuatu yang bisa meyakinkanku bahwa semuanya telah diatur (hence, akan baik-baik saja).
 Tetapi, aku senang memiliki Tuhan.
 Tuhan yang Maha Pengasih, lagi Maha Penyayang.
 Yang Maha Mengetahui keadaanku dan masa depanku pula, dalam dunia ini maupun dunia nantinya.
 Rasanya sangat menenangkan untuk berpegang teguh kepadaNya.
 Aku selalu tahu kemana arah jalan pulang dan untuk siapa aku berlari.
 Itu semua berkat anugerah iman kepadaNya yang telah Ia berikan kepadaku, lewat mamah seorang (aku hanya berharap Ia tidak akan mencabut itu dariku).

-Sakit, but it was necessary to see things in retrospect.
+Sakit, tetapi it was necessary for me to see.
 Karena dalam kehilanganmu dan dalam keputusanku untuk kehilangan orang lain, aku diberikan sesuatu.